 \section{Introduction}

 Gravitational waves are a generic prediction of inflation in the early universe \cite{Guth, Linde, Albrecht}.
-In comparison, the relic gravitational waves (RGWs) are generated before and during the inflation stage \cite{Grishchuk, Grishchuk1, Grishchuk2, Grishchuk3, Starobinsky, Starobinsky1, Rubakov}.
-Therefore, it seems that inflation is the main source of gravitational waves.
+In comparison, the relic gravitational waves (RGWs) and stochastic GWs are generated during inflation stage \cite{Grishchuk, Grishchuk1, Grishchuk2, Grishchuk3, Starobinsky, Starobinsky1, Rubakov}.
+Therefore, it seems that inflation is the main source of GWs.
 To date, there has been no exact form of producer potential of inflation.
-Recently, Advanced LIGO (Adv.ligo) \cite{ALIGO, ALIGO1} and Virgo \cite{VIRGO, VIRGO1} detectors have been listed as the latest detected events of gravitational waves.
+Recently, Advanced LIGO (Adv.ligo) \cite{ALIGO, ALIGO1} and Virgo \cite{VIRGO, VIRGO1} detectors have been listed the latest detected events of GWs.
 These events are called GW150914 to GW170823 (GWGs) \cite{el}.
+Also there is a search for an isotropic stochastic gravitational-wave background in the 12:5-year pulsar timing data set collected by the North American Nanohertz Observatory for GWs (NANOGrav) \cite{qwq}.
+This analysis finds strong evidence of a stochastic GWs, modeled as a power-law, with common amplitude and spectral slope across pulsars.
+As one of the main source of stochastic GWs in the band $\sim (1-100)$ nHz is inflation \cite{qwq}.
 In our previous work \cite{Ghayour}, we showed that there exist some chances for detecting the theoretical spectrum of RGWs including thermal spectrum in addition to the usual spectrum by comparing the strain sensitivity of Adv.LIGO for GW150914.
-Similarly, there is corresponding measured strain sensitivity in the range$ \sim (10^{-1}-10^{4}~Hz) $ of the Adv.ligo and Virgo detectors during the time analyzed to determine the signiﬁcance of GWGs \cite{el}.
-In addition to the chance for detection of the RGWs by comparing the theoretical spectrum with the measured strain sensitivity of GWGs, it seems that this comparison can give us other results.
+Similarly, there is corresponding measured strain sensitivity in the range $ \sim (10^{-1}-10^{4}~)$ Hz of the Adv.ligo and Virgo detectors during the time analyzed to determine the significance of GWGs \cite{el}.
+The comparison of the theoretical spectrum with the measured strain sensitivity of GWGs can give us some results.
 These results provide valuable information about the form of the potential of inflation and the evolution of the waves.
 For more details in this regard, please see \cite{Ghayour}.
-Therefore, it would be interesting to study the results of this information about inflation models.
+Also these results may emphasize the evidence of stochastic GWs that originated from inflation based on work \cite{qwq}.
+Therefore, it would be interesting to study thsee results.